This website is run by Ofgem. We want as many people as possible to be able to use this website. For example, this means you should be able to:

 Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have guidance documents published as PDF and Word documents.
-By June 2021, as part of our website upgrade, we plan to make all content we publish compliant with the WCAG 2.1 AA standards.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 (Opens in new window) if they’re not essential to providing our services.